-The difference in the virulence between H37Ra and H37Rv has been largely attributed to a point mutation in the two-component system protein PhoP, which is a transcription factor known to regulate a variety of genes, including the genes in the esx1 locus (71, 72).
-Comparison of secreted proteome from H37Ra and H37Rv using two-dimensional gel followed by mass spectrometry, showed several proteins with putative ESAT-6 like function to be present at higher levels in H37Rv compared with H37Ra (73).
-However, Frigui et al. (72) showed complete loss of ESAT-6 secretion in the attenuated strain H37Ra.
-In yet another study, Malen et al. (74) performed membrane proteomics of H37Ra and H37Rv and did not find lower expression of ESAT-6 in the membrane fraction.
-They did observe decreased expression of several of the PhoP target genes in their analysis.
-Interestingly, we did not observe significant differences in the cellular or secreted levels of ESAT-6 in H37Ra compared with H37Rv.
-We followed the Malen et al. (74) strategy and looked at the protein expression levels of PhoP direct targets.
-We could find 16 of those genes in our data set, most of which did not show any significant regulation in either H37Ra or H37Rv except for two of them (Rv2145c and Rv3881c (EspB)), which showed significant down-regulation in case or H37Ra.
+The difference in the virulence between H37Ra and H37Rv has been largely attributed to a point mutation in the twocomponent system protein PhoP, which is a transcription factor known to regulate a variety of genes including the genes in the esx1 locus (71,72).
+Comparison of secreted proteome from H37Ra and H37Rv using 2-D gel followed by mass spectrometry, showed several proteins with putative ESAT-6 like function to be present at higher levels in H37Rv compared with H37Ra (73).
+However, Frigui et al., showed complete loss of ESAT-6 secretion in the attenuated strain H37Ra (72).
+In yet another study, Malen et al., performed membrane proteomics of H37Ra and H37Rv and did not find lower expression of ESAT-6 in the membrane fraction (74).
+They did observed decreased expression of several of the PhoP target genes in their analysis.
+Interestingly, we did not observe significant difference in the cellular or secreted level of ESAT-6 in H37Ra compared with H37Rv.
+We followed Malen et al., strategy and looked at the protein expression levels of PhoP direct targets.
+We could find 16 of those genes in our data set, most of which did not show any significant regulation in either H37Ra or H37Rv except for two of them (Rv2145c and Rv3881c (espB)), which showed significant down-regulation in case or H37Ra.
 EspB, a substrate of ESX-1, is known to be required for virulence and growth in macrophages (75).

-The protein members of the ESX-1 family are potent T-cell antigens that play a critical biological role in interactions with host cells and are thought to be important for virulence and pathogenesis (29, 76, 77).
-Because the ESX-1 machinery is upregulated in JAL compared with the other three strains, one would expect higher levels of ESAT6 and CFP10 proteins in the culture filtrate fraction.
-Consistent with the hypothesis that JAL may have higher ESX-1 activity, we observed higher levels of ESAT6 and CFP10 in the culture filtrate fraction (Fig. 8, B and C).
-In agreement with their proposed role in virulence and pathogenesis, JAL strain survival in PMA-differentiated THP1 cells was higher than the other strains (Fig. 8D).
-JAL strain seems to have the advantage at every time point tested, indicating that the higher ESX-1 activity may be providing survival advantage to JAL compared with the other strains.
-Furthermore, the survival advantage observed seems be dependent on ESAT-6 levels as pre-incubation with the ESAT-6 antibody significantly compromised the intracellular bacterial load (Fig. 8E).
-Metabolic network analysis (Fig. 6, B and C, and supplemental Table 9) revealed that even though a number of proteins associated with lipid metabolism are down-regulated in JAL, there was at least one protein-associated β -oxidation with each of the four reactions in the pathway that was up-regulated (see Fig. 6C).
-The fact that JAL has alternative pathways for lipid metabolism and has an efficient ESX-1 secretion system would explain the survival advantage compared with other strains.
-Taken together, the data presented here illustrate the potency of the proteomic approach to select candidates that are differentially expressed in clinical strains, the relevance of which can be characterized further using cell and molecular biology tools.
+The protein members of the ESX-1 family are potent T-cell antigens that play a critical biological role in interactions with host cells, and are thought to be important for virulence and pathogenesis (76-78).
+Since the ESX-1 machinery is up regulated in JAL compared with the other three strains, one would expect higher levels of ESAT6 and CFP10 proteins in the culture filtrate fraction.
+Consistent with the hypothesis that JAL may have higher ESX-1 activity, we observed higher levels of ESAT6 and CFP10 in the culture filtrate fraction (Fig 8B and C).
+In agreement with their proposed role in virulence and pathogenesis, JAL strain survival in PMA differentiated THP1 cells was higher than the other strains (Fig8D).

+JAL strain seems to have advantage at every time point tested, indicating that the higher ESX-1 activity may be providing survival advantage to JAL compared with the other strains.
+Further, the survival advantage observed seems be dependent on ESAT-6 levels as pre-incubation with the ESAT-6 antibody significantly compromised the intracellular bacterial load (Fig 8E).
+Metabolic network analysis (Fig 6B, 6C and Sup Fig 9) revealed even though number of proteins associated with lipid metabolism are down regulated in JAL, there was at least one protein associated β -oxidation with each of the four reactions in the pathway that was up regulated in (Fig 6C).
+The fact that JAL has alternate pathways for lipid metabolism and has efficient ESX-1 secretion system would explain the survival advantage compared with other strains.
+Taken together, the data presented here illustrate the potency of proteomic approach to select candidates that are differentially expressed in clinical strains, the relevance of which can be characterized further using cell and molecular biology tools.